bifravst/bifravst/docs/devices/FlashingCertificate.md

 ## Generating a certificate

 Use the CLI to generate a certificate for your device.
-The firmware will use the IMEI of the modem as the MQTT client ID.
+The firmware will use the IMEI of the device as the MQTT client ID.
 You can read the IMEI of your device using the AT command `AT+CGSN`:

     AT+CGSN